Kinneret College: Research and Development Institutes

 Inaugurated in 1998, the Center operates on the behalf of the Ministry of Education, and teaches 200 gifted students, and 120 outstanding students, on average, all elementary school aged.
 The students are directed from towns and settlements of nearby areas, such as the Jordan Rift Valley, the southern Golan Heights and Afula.

 Since 2004, the College has independent academic status and awards degrees in several fields of Engineering, Social Sciences and Humanities, including Media Studies and Tourism Management.

-Human trafficking

-Kinneret College and a subcontractor called Sachlav have been accused of luring foreign students from Asian and African countries to Israel under the guise of an eleven-month bachelor programme in business administration and agriculture.
-In fact, the students became victims of human trafficking and slavery.
-Kinneret College and Sachlav act as placement agencies for farmers in northern Israel.
-For the farmers, the programmes are a way to obtain foreign workers disguised as students.
-African students at Tel Aviv University reported similar experiences.
+The Center for Innovation and Entrepreneurship was inaugurated in February 2019 as part of a collaboration between the Kinneret Academic College, Zemach Regional Industries, the Jordan Valley Regional Council, and Poria Hospital.

+The goal of the center is to enable knowledge-intensive companies to recruit graduates and employ them in the field of Agro-tech (agricultural technology).

+The center is intended to serve as an incubator for high-tech companies that are interested in operating in the area, and it aspires to contribute to the economic development of the valley.

+The CEO of the Innovation Center is Elad Shamir.